Včelařství v Brazílii: Spolupráce s přírodou na obnově ekosystému

 The families in the community are becoming true ‘Guardians’ of the land.
 Together with Casa Apis, Barro Vermelho is now working on a new reforestation project which involves families being given native species to plant and care for.
 As native vegetation returns, the bee population is given a fighting chance of survival.

 This community, which has its roots in such a painful history, has found strength from beekeeping.
 The people have taken control of their story, and changed it for the better.
-But what is so important, is that they have worked in harmony with nature, and rejected the idea that humans and nature are seperate.
+But what is so important, is that they have worked in harmony with nature, and rejected the idea that humans and nature are separate.